 David Ferreria represents a wide range of clients in music, entertainment, multimedia and art and is equally adept at handling transactions for artists, business entities and executives.
 Having played music since the age of 5, David has a passion for the arts, which is reflected in his meticulous yet pragmatic approach to the firm’s law practice.
 He received his Bachelor of Arts degree in Economics from the University of California at Los Angeles and his Juris Doctor degree from the University of Southern California Gould School of Law.
 He began his law career in 1997 at Epitaph Records as its Business Affairs attorney and then was an attorney at the entertainment law firm of Barnes Morris Klein Mark Yorn Barnes & Levine from 2000-2007.
 David joined Mark Music & Media Law at its inception and is a partner with the firm.
-He devotes his free time to volunteer work as an active Freemason and Shriner.
-He lives in Culver City with his wife, Christie, and two sons, Aidan and Liam.
+He devotes his free time to volunteer work as an active Freemason and training in capoeira.

 Eric Morris has been an artist, tour manager, venue promoter and worked within both indie and major record labels.
 Each stop has helped create a unique perspective he brings to bear in representing and advising a wide variety of entertainment industry clients.
 He received his Bachelor of Arts Degree in Music from the University of California, San Diego in 2006 and his Juris Doctor from Loyola Law School, Los Angeles in 2010 and currently serves as in-house business affairs counsel at Epitaph Records.
 Eric still performs regularly with several bands, is an avid nature photographer, and has a beard that works perfectly for today's alternative music culture.